First Home Buyers can still borrow up to 97% of the purchase price

 In a recent article by our head broker, Andrew Hunter titled “It’s Only A Home Loan” argues that especially for the first home buyer in today’s market with no exit fees and easy switching between banks your choice of home loan is no where near as important as your choice of which home to buy or even which home insurer to use – after all if you get the insurance policy wrong you could lose everything.
 The article was inspired by actual advice that Andrew was giving to his own son in the process of buying his first home.

-That is not to say that you don’t need or deserve the best home loan – it simply means that if you get it badly wrong it isn’t the end of the earth.
-However if you take our advice you are on the right track to obtaining a good home loan – in over fifteen years we have never had a client say “this is a bad loan”.
+That is not to say that you don’t need or deserve the best home loan – it simply means that if you get it badly wrong it isn’t a 30 year sentence.
+However if you take our advice you are on the right track to obtaining a good home loan – in over seventeen years we have never had a client say “this is a bad loan”.

 But don’t rush into anything – don’t let yourself be pressured by developers, estate agents or lenders.
 Buying the right home is much more important than finding the right loan.
 Remember that if things happen in a rush eg: if you buy at auction without unconditional finance ( did you know that many pre-approvals are worthless ) – then you will be greatly reducing your options and increasing the opportunity for errors and potentially substantial costs for late settlements.
-So take a deep breath and take your time.
+So take a deep breath and take your time because you cannot rush this process – in fact you will probably get frustrated by the constant delays.

 The first question first home buyers should ask is should I buy or rent?